Access Summer Internship Program

 Learn more here: http://weill.cornell.edu/mdphd/summerprogram/

-Tri-Institutional Minority Society Summer Scholars Research Program (TIMS SSRP)
+Tri-Institutional Minority Society Summer Program for Undergraduate Research (TIMS SPUR)

-In 2015, Dr. Fon Powell (WCMC Phd ’17) created TIMS SSRP.
-Dr. Powell wanted TIMS SSRP to expose talented minority undergraduates to science early on, in order to increase minority recruitment and retention in the science field.
+In 2015, Dr. Fon Powell (WCMC Phd ’17) created TIMS SPUR.
+Dr. Powell wanted TIMS SPUR to expose talented minority undergraduates to science early on, in order to increase minority recruitment and retention in the science field.
 This program offers students that have low-income and limited research experience, with advanced biomedical research internships.

 This ten-week program explores many topics from mechanical engineering to bio chemical mechanisms and behavioral mouse models of prominent diseases.
 The course includes journal clubs, laboratory research, lectures, and talks with minority scientists and physicians that share their personal scientific journeys.
 To conclude the program, students write a research report, give an oral presentation, and participate in a poster session.